sal55/langs/mycompilers.md

 ### 'Babbage' Compiler

 This was my very first compiler, done as a college project (circa 1979).
-'Babbage' was a machine-oriented language (now called a High Level Assembler) for GEC 4080 and the task was to port that to the college's PDP10 mainframe machine.
+'Babbage' was a machine-oriented language (now called a High Level Assembler) for GEC 4000 and the task was to port that to the college's PDP10 mainframe machine.

 This was written in assembly (using MACRO 10, DEC's assembler for PDP10), and generated assembly output.
 I tested it by using it to implement itself ('self-hosting').

 I found it quite challenging.
-(Bear in mind also that I could only work on it from a terminal that you had to book for an hour at a time.
-I could only work on it off-line from a printouts.)
+(Bear in mind that I could only work on it from a terminal that you had to book for an hour at a time.)

 ### Z80 Compiler (1)

 This was for the first crude language I devised, called 'M' (around 1981).
 It was also written on, and for, my homemade Z80 computer, a second version which had extra memory, a real keyboard, and a text (and later graphical) display.

 There was no storage however, except for slow (1200 bps) and unreliable cassette tape.
 For this reason the compiler (together with a simple editor plus the source code of the application) were resident in memory.

 This was written in a primitive assembler, itself written in hex machine code (and the program to allow that was itself written in actual binary, using switches and LEDs - real bootstrapping!).

-To avoid everything being wiped out in the event of a program going haywire, the 32KB main memory was split into two 16KB banks, one of which could be write-protected via a switch.
+To avoid everything being wiped out in the event of a program crash, the 32KB main memory was split into two 16KB banks, one of which could be write-protected via a switch.
 Then the compiler, editor and source could be made safe.

 (As for the sorts of programs I was writing, I built an add-on graphics circuit for this.
 This could display either 256x256x1-bit, or 128x128x4-bit greyscale - thanks to a homemade DAC, which could be externally synced ('genlocked') to a TV signal, so that I could use it as a frame-grabber (requiring a homemade ADC).

-Some programs played with 3D vector graphics (the language had `u8`, `i16` and `f24` (not `f32`) data types, called `byte int real`), which also required some maths support.
-Remember this had zero existing software and no libraries, and there was no internet.
-Other programs worked with frame-grabbing and image-processing, like trying to recorded captured video on cassette (about 0.2fps full-screen, 4-5fps at small frame sizes, not that great).)
+Some programs played with 3D vector graphics (the language `byte int real` types, that is `u8 i16 f24` - 24-bit floats), which also required some maths support.
+Remember there was zero existing software and there was no internet.
+Other programs worked with frame-grabbing and image-processing, like trying to recorded captured video on cassette.)

 ### Z80 Compiler (2)